 Solid nailers.
 Any vertical edge that is not joined to another edge with a spline must be filled with a piece of solid lumber.
 This provides nailing where there otherwise would be nothing to nail into.

-He uses screws to fasten through to the nailer beyond (right).
+He uses screws to fasten through to the nailer beyond.
 These panels are 6 1/2 inches thick, requiring 8-inch-long screws.

 Once the walls are up, we insert top plates.
 This stiffens the walls and provides solid nailing for the second floor or roof.